plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 * We make it easy to track clicks on external links so you can see which of your affiliate links are more popular than others
 * We make it easy for you to serve our script as a first-party connection from a subdomain such as stats.yoursite.com or plausible.yoursite.com.
 This makes your stats more accurate as it avoids the adblockers

-## Hot to get started with Plausible Analytics
+## How to get started with Plausible Analytics

 To use Plausible Analytics, you need to register an account.
 To explore the product, we offer you a free 30-day trial.
 There are no restrictions on your usage during the free trial and no credit card is required to sign up.